 When the download is finished we can start with updating or actually replacing, the Docker image.
 In Docker select Container:

 - Stop the Unifi Controller container by flipping the on-off switch.
 Wait until the status is changed to stop

 - Click on Action and select Clear

 - Acknowledge that all the data in the container will be lost.
 (Settings and data are saved in the mapped folder)

 - Start the container again by filliping the on-off switch

 You can now log in again on your Unifi Controller.

-If you Synology doesn’t support Docker or you are planning to buy a new Synology NAS, then make sure you check the Docker Add-On page at the Synology website to see if it support Docker.
+If your Synology doesn’t support Docker or you are planning to buy a new Synology NAS, then make sure you check the Docker Add-On page on the Synology website to see if it supports Docker.
 For home networks, the Synology NAS DS218+ is a good and affordable choice.
 It will cost around $ 300 on Amazon for the diskless version.
 Don’t be tempted to go for the cheaper version, they don’t support Docker.

 A cheaper alternative to run the Unifi Controller is a Rasberry Pi or the Unifi Cloud Key.
 The Cloud key cost only a third on Amazon of the Synology NAS and you only need to power it up to use the controller software.

 If you want a more scalable and managed UniFi controller, then a hosted UniFi Controller can also be a good solution.
 Read more about hosted controllers in this article.